 Tuition, Fees and Paying For Your Education

-Tuition & Fees
+Tuition and Fees

 Funding your education is critical component of planning for graduate school.
 If you plan to complete the Free Application for Federal Student Aid (FAFSA), please do so as soon possible so that if you are admitted to PSU, the Financial Aid Office can prepare your award.
 To assist students to cover the costs of your graduate education, both the University and the School of Social Work offer a variety of funding opportunities.
 It is important to note that most students utilize a combination of options to finance their MSW education.
 Some options are listed below.

 Educational loans are available through the University.
-These include a Perkins Loan, Unsubsidized Stafford Loan, and the Graduate Plus Loan.
+These include a Perkins Loan, Unsubsidized Stafford Loan, and the Graduate PLUS Loan.
 Further information and applications are availabe from the PSU Financial Aid Office.

 The school offers an organized program of study that enables employed human service workers to complete the MSW degree and satisfy one year of the practicum requirement in their place of employment.
 The place of employment must reassign the student to work 16 hours a week in activities which are (1) consistent with ther practice curriculum and year in field and (2) different from their regular job.
-Students interested in this option are encouraged to discuss it with their advisor or site coordinator.
+Students interested in this option are encouraged to discuss it with their field coordinator or site coordinator.